turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 * How do we test many-to-many relationships?
 * What migrations do we need to create to set up a many-to-many?
 * What do we need to add to our models to set up a many-to-many?
+* What is the relationship between Songs and Playlists?